OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes GDD.md

 Current Gold amount.
 Hero Unit's current_hp and current base_hp (including any in-run upgrades).
 Collection State:
-A complete list of all GachaBallInstances in the Master Run Gacha Pool inventories (tier 1, 2, 3), including their definition_id, unique ball_uuid, and any instance_specific_modifiers.
+A complete list of all GachaBallInstances in the RunInventory (tier 1, 2, 3), including their definition_id, unique ball_uuid, and any instance_specific_modifiers.
 A list of all active Trinkets.
 Progression State:
 The complete list of flashcards in the run's Active Deck.